 - Use a disinfectant product to clean the whole place

-- Rinse the dog kennel till disinfectant goes away.
+- Rinse the dog kennel till the disinfectant goes away.

 - Let it dry and move everything back into the kennel

-You should clean your dog kennel to keep the illnesses away from your dogs.
+You should clean your dog’s kennel to keep the illnesses away from your dog.
 One of the illnesses your dogs can get from a dirty dog kennel is parvo.
-Parvo spreads by direct dog-to-dog contact and indirect contact with their feces, environments, or people.
+Parvo spreads through direct dog-to-dog contact and indirect contact with their feces, environments, or people.
 Dogs that are diagnosed with parvo have a very high chance of losing their lives.
 The virus attacks cells in a dog’s intestines and stops them from being able to absorb vital nutrients.
 This means that a dog or puppy will become very weak and dehydrated.